Springdale station

-Springdale station is a commuter rail station on the New Canaan Branch of the Metro-North Railroad New Haven Line in Stamford, Connecticut.
+Springdale station is a commuter rail station on the New Canaan Branch of the Metro-North Railroad New Haven Line in Springdale, Stamford, Connecticut.
 The station opened in 1868, and was rebuilt in 1972.

 History

 The Springdale station began as a stop on the New Canaan Railroad, which was chartered May 1866 as a short branch of the New York and New Haven Railroad.
 The line opened on July 4, 1868.
 As with the rest of the New Haven Railroad, the station was acquired by Penn Central Railroad in 1969.
 The station's staffed ticket office closed on January 15, 1972.
 Springdale station was reconstructed 1/10 mi south of its previous location in 1972 in order to accommodate the new M2 Cosmopolitan railcars.

 By 2010, after condominiums were built on nearby Camp Avenue, the station became more crowded.
 In April 2010, construction started on a 400-foot, $1 million canopy on the station platform.
 Gar-San Corporation of Watertown won the $1.87 million contract for the project.
 (The company was to build an identical canopy at the Stratford train station.)
 A large part of the expense came from having the foundation for the canopy to be drilled into the ground because of space constraints.
 Completion of the project was expected in December.